TritonDataCenter/rfd/rfd/0099/README.md

 metric name.
 The second, and more deceptive reason, is that changing names make historical metric queries much more difficult, if not impossible.

-This will be covered more in-depth in RFD 91, as this applies specifically to the instrumentation of applications.
+This will be covered more in-depth in a future RFD, as this applies specifically to the instrumentation of applications.

 ### CLI Usage
 It may be useful to provide a CLI wrapper around this library to dynamically